joaogl/Hygienic/README.md

 *TO-DO LIST!*

+- Fix the slot positions on PolluCraft Gui.
+- Fix the picking bugs on the PolluCraft Gui.
 - Fix the PolluCraft clicking crash.
 - Make the Pollucion block only be destroyable using the mop.
 - Add a MopBucket.